SimonSubokLee/ston-docs-son/admin/origin.kr.rst

        ]
    }

--  ``VirtualHost`` Virtual host name
+-  ``VirtualHost`` The virtual host name

 -  ``Address`` :ref:`env-vhost-activeorigin` .
-   ``Active`` will be returned if configured address is in use, and ``Inactive`` will be returned when the address is not in use due to an error.
+   ``Active`` will be returned if the configured address is in use, and ``Inactive`` will be returned when the address is not in use due to an error.

 -  ``Address2`` :ref:`env-vhost-standbyorigin` .
-   ``Active`` will be returned if configured address is in use, otherwise ``Inactive`` will be returned.
+   ``Active`` will be returned if the configured address is in use, otherwise ``Inactive`` will be returned.

--  ``ActiveIP`` IP list and TTL that are in use.
+-  ``ActiveIP`` the IP list and TTL that are in use.
-   If the origin server is set by IP address, an identical IP of ``Address`` with TTL value of 0 will be returned.
+   If the origin server is set by IP address, an identical IP ``Address`` with a TTL value of 0 will be returned.
    If it is set by domain, the return value depends on the Resolving result.
    Various IPs and TTLs are used.

--  ``InactiveIP`` IP list and TTL that are not in use.
+-  ``InactiveIP`` The IP list and TTL that are not in use.
    Even though the IP is not in use, it could be in a recovery status or be managed by HealthChecker.
-   If the address is not recovered wihtin TTL, it'll be removed.
+   If the address is not recovered wihtin the TTL, it'll be removed.